Skip to content

 Operand Description

-operand 1D memref of any type values
+operand ranked tensor or memref of any type

 Results:link